Bystanders at Work®:

 Customized & Data-Driven

-Using insights gathered through data review and consultation, Soteria Solutions develops a tailored curriculum that aligns with your institution’s specific needs, workplace culture, and prevention goals.
-This ensures that the training resonates with faculty and staff while addressing the real-world challenges they face.
+Using insights gathered through data review and consultation with key staff and faculty stakeholders from your campus, Soteria Solutions develops a tailored curriculum that aligns with your institution’s specific needs, workplace culture, and prevention goals.
+This ensures that the training resonates with faculty and staff while addressing the real-world challenges they face in the campus workplace.

 Engaging & Interactive Learning Experience

-Unlike passive compliance training, this eLearning module is designed for active participation.
-Employees engage with real-life scenarios, interactive exercises, and skill-building activities to reinforce their ability to recognize, respond to, and prevent harmful behaviors.
+Unlike passive compliance training, this eLearning module is designed for active participation and is grounded in adult learning theory.
+Employees engage with real-life scenarios, interactive exercises, and skill-building activities to reinforce their ability to recognize, respond to, and prevent harmful behaviors within the campus workplace.

 Scalable & Accessible